henriklund/ha_public/script/macro/README.md

 the correct order of parameters is mandatory to ensure correct parsing.
 E.g.:<br/>
   {{- PeriodPrice("sensor.edssensor", duration=timedelta(minutes=90)) -}}

+## Installation
+For now, this is a bit do-it-yourself.<br/>
+In the Home Assistant Config folder (/config) locate the custom_templates subfolder and create a file named electricity.jinja with the content of [this file](https://github.com/henriklund/ha_public/blob/main/script/macro/electricity.jinja) (or you could simply download the file and upload it to your Home Assistant).
+After this, Home Assistant must be restarted.
+For examples to put into your configuration.yaml, or use as a template sensor, please follow [this link](https://github.com/henriklund/ha_public/tree/main/script/macro#code-examples).

 ## Parameters
 Required = *
 | Parameter | Description |